+Speculation swirls about Celine Dion's health: Everything she's shared about her condition

+About five months later, in May 2023, Dion, 55, canceled the remaining dates in her tour, even those extending into 2024.

+From fertility challenges to ear surgery, the pop legend has shared with fans about her health struggles over the years, calling herself "an open book" when she revealed her stiff person syndrome diagnosis.

-How is Celine Dion's health in 2023?
-Stiff person syndrome and other challenges
+How is Dion's health in 2023?
+Will she be able to tour again?
+Here's what we know.

-Celine Dion’s health status has been making headlines since the singer revealed earlier in 2023 that she has a serious condition that’s preventing her from taking the stage.

-In May 2023, the 55-year-old pop legend announced that she was canceling the remaining dates on her Courage World Tour, including those in 2024, writing that the scheduling change came with a sense of “tremendous disappointment.”
-Just five months prior, Dion had revealed that she’d been diagnosed with a rare neurological disorder called stiff person syndrome, which can lead to stiffness in the body, as well as spasms.

 How is Celine Dion doing in 2023?